-One powerful approach for parameterizing and sampling from such an unconditional distribution is autoregressive modeling [Hochreiter and Schmidhuber, 1997, Mikolov et al., 2011, Vaswani et al., 2017, Bengio and Bengio, 1999, Larochelle and Murray, 2011].
-An autoregressive model decomposes the distribution p(G)as a product of temporal conditional distributions $p(g_t|G{< t})$ , where $g_t$ is the vertex or edge to be added to Gat time t and $G{< t}$ are the vertices and edges that have been added in previous steps.
+Each of these approaches makes unique assumptions about the underlying probabilistic structure of a molecular graph.
+Autoregressive models [2, 9, 3, 10, 11, 12] specify an ordering of atoms and bonds in advance to model the graph.
+They decompose the distribution p(G) as a product of temporal conditional distributions $p(g_t|G{< t})$, where g_t is the vertex or edge to be added to G at time t and $G{< t}$ are the vertices and edges that have been added in previous steps.
 Generation from an autoregressive model is often done sequentially by ancestral sampling.
 Defining such a distribution requires fixing an ordering of the nodes and vertices of a graph in advance.
 Although directed acyclic graphs have canonical orderings based on breadth-first search (BFS) and depth-first search (DFS), graphs can take a variety of valid orderings.
-The choice of ordering is largely arbitrary, and it is hard to predict how a particular choice of ordering will impact the learning process [Vinyals et al., 2016].
+The choice of ordering is largely arbitrary, and it is hard to predict how a particular choice of ordering will impact the learning process [13].

-Another approach for building a generative model of graphs is to introduce a set of latent variables $Z = \{z_1, z_2, ..., z_k\}$ that aim to capture dependencies among the vertices V and edges E of a graph G. Unlike an autoregressive model, a latent variable model does not necessarily require a predefined ordering of the graph [Shu et al., 2019].
+Latent variable models such as variational autoencoders and adversarial autoencoders assume the existence of unobserved (latent) variables $Z = \{z_1, z_2, ..., z_k\}$ that aim to capture dependencies among the vertices V and edges E of a graph G. Unlike an autoregressive model, a latent variable model does not necessarily require a predefined ordering of the graph [14].
 The generation process consists of first sampling latent variables according to their prior distributions, followed by sampling vertices and edges conditioned on these latent variable samples.
-However, learning the parameters $\theta$ of a latent variable model is more challenging than learning the parameters of an autoregressive model.
-It requires marginalizing latent variables to compute the marginal probability of a graph, i.e., $p(G) = \int_Z p(G|Z)p(Z)dZ$ , which is often intractable.
-Recent approaches have focused on deriving a tractable lower-bound to the marginal probability by introducing an approximate posterior distribution q(Z) and maximizing this lowerbound instead [Kingma and Welling, 2013, Rezende et al., 2014, Makhzani et al., 2015].
+However, learning the parameters θ of a latent variable model is more challenging than learning the parameters of an autoregressive model.
+It requires marginalizing latent variables to compute the marginal probability of a graph, i.e., $p(G) = \int_Z p(G|Z)p(Z)dZ$, which is often intractable.
+Recent approaches have focused on deriving a tractable lowerbound to the marginal probability by introducing an approximate posterior distribution q(Z) and maximizing this lowerbound instead [4, 5, 6].
+Unlike variational autoencoders, generative adversarial networks (GAN) do not use KL-divergence to measure the discrepancy between the model distribution and data distribution and instead estimate the divergence as a part of learning.